AcVerlaine/GoldConnect-ThemeV2/README.md

+# THIS PROJECT IS NO LONGER MAINTENED, GOLDEDUC AND GOLDCONNECT ARE DOWN, FOR EVER.

-# SphereLink Keycloak Theme
+# GoldConnect Keycloak Theme

 [![Build Status](https://github.com/AcVerlaine/GoldConnect-ThemeV2/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/AcVerlaine/GoldConnect-ThemeV2/actions/workflows/ci.yml)

 ## Overview

-The [SphereLink Theme](https://github.com/AcVerlaine/GoldConnect-ThemeV2) uses [Keycloak](https://www.keycloak.org/).
+The [GoldConnect Theme](https://github.com/AcVerlaine/GoldConnect-ThemeV2) uses [Keycloak](https://www.keycloak.org/).
 Out of the box, the UI provided by Keycloak is quite different from the rest of GoldConnect.
 But Keycloak allows a customer to provide alternative themes to replace the default
 Keycloak themes.
 We use this mechanism to provide an GoldConnect theme.